linked in pixel

 Other symptoms can include varicose veins, restless leg syndrome, and brown-colored skin near the ankles.

-How is venous insufficiency diagnosed?
+How is chronic venous insufficiency and venous insufficiency diagnosed?

-Venous insufficiency requires a medical diagnosis from a vascular surgeon.
+CVI and venous insufficiency requires a medical diagnosis from a vascular surgeon.
 In addition to asking questions about your medical history and current and former symptoms, your physician will often perform a physical exam.
-A vascular surgeon may also use a special ultrasound on the lower body called a Duplex ultrasound, which examines the way blood flows through your arteries and veins, to confirm a venous insufficiency diagnosis.
+A vascular surgeon may also use a special ultrasound on the lower body called a duplex ultrasound, which examines the way blood flows through your arteries and veins, to confirm a venous insufficiency diagnosis.
 Your doctor may also use a Venogram, which your doctor will put a contrast dye directly into your veins causing your blood vessels to appear opaque on an X-ray.
 This allows your doctor to see a clearer picture of the blood vessels.

-How is venous insufficiency treated?
+How is chronic venous insufficiency and venous insufficiency treated?

-Once venous insufficiency has been diagnosed, medical management treatment options include compression stockings, elevations, and pneumatic pumps.
+Once venous insufficiency has been diagnosed, medical management treatment options include compression stockings, elevations and pneumatic pumps.
 Treatment therapy options can include:

 1. Endovenous laser treatment – this is a minimally invasive treatment option in which a small optic fiber is inserted in order to heat and close abnormal veins.
 The body is then able to re-reroute blood flow through normal, healthy veins.